I’ve had a car accident – what should I do?

-Can I lodge a claim with the other, at-fault driver’s insurance company?
+Can I lodge a claim with the other, at fault driver’s insurance company?

-If you’re a Budget Direct customer and someone else causes damage to your car, there’s no need for you to lodge a claim with their insurer.
+Yes, however, if you’re a Budget Direct customer and someone else causes damage to your car, there’s no need for you to lodge a claim with their insurer.

 Just contact us and we’ll take care of everything for you, saving you time and hassle.

 We’ll arrange for your car’s damage to be assessed and repaired.

 If it’s confirmed the other driver was at entirely at fault and you can tell us, or we can obtain, their full name, residential address and vehicle registration number, you won’t have to pay an excess.

 We’ll provide you with a complimentary hire car.

 Will I ever need to communicate with the other driver’s insurer?